 Because of their elevation above the valley floor, southern Napa location and proximity to the San Pablo Bay, it is not uncommon for the property to be somewhat breezy at times.
 And often this site (and the southern part of Napa Valley in general) is much cooler in the summer than merely 35 minutes to the north in Calistoga.

-Within the Napa Valley, E & J Gallo Winery owns Louis M. Martini Winery, The Ranch Winery (purchased 2015), Orin Swift Cellars (purchased in 2016), Franciscan Winery (purchased 2019), Pahlmeyer (purchased 2019) and the iconic Stagecoach Vineyards on Atlas Peak (purchased in 2017).
+Within Napa Valley, GALLO owns William Hill Estate Winery in the southern part of Napa Valley (purchased in 2007), The Ranch Winery (purchased 2015), Orin Swift Cellars (purchased in 2016), Franciscan Winery (purchased 2019), Pahlmeyer (purchased 2019), Rombauer Vineyards (purchased 2023), Massican (purchased 2023), the iconic Stagecoach Vineyards on Atlas Peak (purchased in 2017) and the California Brandy House in downtown Napa (opened in late 2020, but permanently closed in early 2024).

 And the large vineyard seen from their terrace is Silver Oak’s flagship vineyard for their Napa Valley Cabernet Sauvignon (Soda Canyon Ranch).